-Should your domain name expire it will enter a three-stage system known as Redemption Grace Period (RGP).
-During this time, you may be able to renew the domain before it is deleted and re-enters the market.
-RGP Stage 1: Upon your domain name initially expiring, you will be present with a 29 days of “Free” […]
+When your domain name expires it enters a three-stage Redemption Grace Period (RGP).
+During RGP you are able to renew the domain before it is deleted and re-enters the market.
+Auto-Renew Grace Period For about 29 days* after the expiration date, your domain name can be renewed at standard rates.
+In order to renew your […]

-All hosting services offered by GreenGeeks are set to automatically renew on their anniversary date unless a cancellation request has been placed.
-Customers will receive email notification 15 days prior to the domain’s expiry and again seven days prior to expiry.
+All hosting services offered by GreenGeeks automatically renew on their anniversary date unless a cancellation request is placed.
+For domain registration, you will receive email notification 15 days before the domain expiration and again seven days before expiration.
 Can I renew my domain early?
-At this time, GreenGeeks does not provide early […]
+For information on early domain renewal, please contact a member of […]

 Yes, if the privacy protection service is enabled at your previous registrar this service must be disabled so that you can respond to transfer confirmation emails.

-For mail which does not appear to be unsolicited commercial mail, the Whois Privacy Protection Service may either forward the mail to you or fax a page of the communication.
-The Service will not forward junk mail, nor will it forward mail if it becomes apparent that you provided the Whois Privacy Protection address to […]
+For mail that does not appear to be unsolicited commercial mail, the Whois Privacy Protection Service may either forward or fax the mail to you.
+The Service will not forward junk mail, nor will it forward mail if it becomes apparent that you provided the Whois Privacy Protection address to third parties.

-No. The domain must be registered with us in order to use ID Protect.
-To learn how to order ID Protect (Whois Privacy Protection) please click here.
+No, a domain must be registered with GreenGeeks in order to use our ID Protect.
+Learn how to order ID Protect Whois Privacy Protection.

-Yes, domain name Whois is a principal source of email addresses for spammers.
-If your domain name has ID Protect, we change the Whois email address several times a year.
-Spammers harvest and use one Whois email address, but once we change it that source of spam is cut […]
+Yes!
+The domain name WHOIS database is a source of email addresses for spammers.
+If your domain name is protected by ID Protect, the WHOIS email address is changed several times a year.
+So even if spammers harvest and use the WHOIS email address, when the address is changed, that source of spam is cut […]

-As per international rules governed by ICANN (Internet Corporation for Assigned Names and Numbers), all domain names output WHOIS data reflecting your first name, last name, full mailing address, telephone number & email.
-This information is accessible by anyone via a simple Whois database search.
-For example: http://whois.sc/google.com GreenGeeks offers ID Protect, a Whois privacy […]
+ICANN (Internet Corporation for Assigned Names and Numbers) rules state that all domain names publish public WHOIS data including the domain owner’s first name, last name, mailing address, telephone number, and email address.
+The information is accessible by anyone via a WHOIS database search.
+For example, google.com GreenGeeks offers ID Protect, a WHOIS privacy service […]